Cryptographic Choreographies: Case studies

 \subsection{Examples}

-We implemented a tool in Haskell that automates the projection from choreographies to local behaviors, based on the definitions in Sections~\ref{sec:projection} and~\ref{sec:mec}.
-It also supports the generation of a ProVerif file from these local behaviors, following the steps described in Section~\ref{sec:proverif}.
+We implemented a tool that automates the projection from choreographies to local behaviors, based on the definitions in Sections~\ref{sec:projection} and~\ref{sec:mec}.
+It is implemented in around 5000 lines of Haskell code.
+The tool also supports the generation of a ProVerif file from these local behaviors, following the steps described in Section~\ref{sec:proverif}.

 We will in the following describe one particular example, but have made more available.
-All our examples combined verify in a minute when exported to ProVerif.
-We wish to highlight the following notable examples: \begin{itemize} \item \texttt{ttp-blind-forward.choreo} is similar to the example from Section~\ref{sec:choreo}.
-Here a trusted third party either helps $\role A$ authenticate a new encryption key with or authenticate a request to $\role B$, without knowing which branch it is in. \item \texttt{SSO.choreo} describes a protocol where an agent $\role A$ authenticates to another agent $\role B$ using a trusted third party $\role{ttp}$.
-We can also verify this when the behaviour of $\role{ttp}$ is taken from \texttt{SSO-API.choreo}, where $\role{ttp}$ is implemented like an API responding to queries and saving their state using memory cells.
-Our tool includes an option for selecting the behavior of participants from different choreographies like this. \item We demonstrate in \texttt{tpm-simple.choreo} and \texttt{tpm-simple-API.choreo} the security of a TPM that can either declassify a given value or delete it.
-In particular, this protocol is non-monotonic, as it should be transparent to the owner of the value which choice was taken, and that if one choice is made then the other cannot be made later. \item \texttt{SSO-DH.choreo} and \texttt{SSO-DH-API.choreo} demonstrates a Diffie-Hellman exchange mediated by a trusted third party. \item \texttt{ASW.choreo} contains the example described in the following. \end{itemize}
+We wish to highlight the following notable examples: \begin{itemize} \item \texttt{blind-forward.choreo} is similar to the example from Section~\ref{sec:choreo}.
+Here a trusted third party either helps $\role A$ authenticate a new encryption key with or authenticate a request to $\role B$, without knowing which branch it is in.
+We have verified that in the branch where $\role B$ gets a new public key from $\role A$, that key is authenticated, and that in the branch where data is sent to $\role A$ with the key we have secrecy of the data. \item \texttt{SSO.choreo} describes a protocol where an agent $\role A$ authenticates to another agent $\role B$ using a trusted third party $\role{ttp}$ to establish a secure channel.
+We can also verify this when the behavior of $\role{ttp}$ is taken from \texttt{SSO-API.choreo}, where $\role{ttp}$ is implemented like an API responding to queries and saving their state using memory cells.
+Our tool includes an option for selecting the behavior of participants from different choreographies like this.

+We have verified that data sent over the channel is authenticated and secret, and that the symmetric key shared to establish the channel is secret.

+\item We demonstrate in \texttt{tpm-simple.choreo} and \texttt{tpm-simple-API.choreo} the security of a TPM that can either declassify a given value or delete it.
+In particular, this protocol is non-monotonic, as it should be transparent to the owner of the value which choice was taken, and that if one choice is made then the other cannot be made later.

+We have verified that if anyone (the intruder) comes to know the value then the ``opened'' event was triggered by the TPM, and that if the ``refused'' event was triggered by the TPM then the value cannot be known by the intruder.